Easy to Follow DIY Steps to Fill the Annoying Gap Between Cabinets And Floor in your kitchen, bathroom, or laundry room with caulk.

 Step 3

 Before using the caulk, make sure you have enough time to caulk the whole tape line before starting.
 You will work in small sections to get the caulk looking great.
-Then, once the whole line is caulked, you remove the tape before it dries.

 Now to fill that gap under your cabinets, apply a bead of caulk across the tape line.
 Work in small sections of 2 or 3 feet so that the caulk doesn’t start drying before you can smooth it.